-- Board approved Group Credit Policy and Risk Appetite limits, including credit category limits, together with a framework cascading to businesses and portfolios. - · Exposure limits for credit concentration risk. - Defined credit processes and controls, including credit policies, independent credit risk assessment and defined authority levels for sanctioning lending. - · Processes to monitor compliance with policies and limits. - Dedicated workout structures focused on the management and reduction of NPEs.
+Principal risks and uncertainties Key mitigating considerations Credit risk (see page 128) • Board approved Group Credit Policy and Risk Appetite limits, Credit risk is the risk of loss resulting from a counterparty being unable to meet its contractual obligations to the Group in respect of loans or including credit category limits, together with a framework cascading other financial transactions.
+This risk includes, but is not limited to, to businesses and portfolios. default risk, concentration risk, country risk, migration risk and · Exposure limits for credit concentration risk. collateral risk.
+Defined credit processes and controls, including credit policies. independent credit risk assessment and defined authority levels for Credit risk arises from loans and advances to customers and from sanctioning lending. certain other financial transactions such as those entered into by the · Processes to monitor compliance with policies and limits.
+Group with financial institutions, sovereigns and state institutions. · Dedicated workout structures focused on the management and reduction of NPEs.